turingschool-examples/react-router4/README.md

 ### Goals

-By the end of this lesson, you will know/be able to:
+By the end of this lesson, you should be able to implement:

 * React Router 4
   * BrowserRouter